NXPHoverGames/GitBook-AIM/qualification-round-track.md

 Attach files

+Your directory will look like this after downloading the new track:
+[image]

 To add qualification round track into the simulation environment, navigate to _**\~/ros2ws/src/sim\_gazebo\_bringup/config**_ in the software stack and open the _**gen\_params.json**_ file.

-To add obstacles navigate to the "embedded\_models" sub-tag in the "world\_params" tag.
+To add new track navigate to the "embedded\_models" sub-tag in the "world\_params" tag.
 Then copy the following code:

 ```
 "embedded_models": {